-- SEC.
-35. Section 7599.33 of the Business and Professions Code is amended to read: - 7599.33.
-No A licensee shall not conduct-business business, as defined in Section-7599.20, from any location other than that location for which a license or branch office registration was issued.
-A violation of this section may result in a fine of-twenty-five dollars (\$25) five hundred dollars (\$500) for the first violation of this section and a fine of one thousand dollars (\$1,000) for each subsequent violation. - SEC.
+7599.33.
+A licensee shall not conduct business, as defined in Section 7599.20, from any location other than that location for which a license or branch office registration was issued.
+A violation of this section may result in a fine of five hundred dollars (\$500) for the first violation of this section and a fine of one thousand dollars (\$1,000) for each subsequent violation.

+SEC.
 36. Section 7599.34 of the Business and Professions Code, as added by Section 23 of Chapter 291 of the Statutes of 2012, is amended to read:

-7599.34. (a)No A licensee shall not conduct a business as an individual, partnership, or corporation unless the licensee holds a valid license issued to that exact same individual, partnership, or corporation.
-A violation of this section may result in a fine of one hundred dollars (\$100) five hundred dollars (\$500) for each violation.
+7599.34.
+A licensee shall not conduct a business as an individual, partnership, or corporation unless the licensee holds a valid license issued to that exact same individual, partnership, or corporation.
+A violation of this section may result in a fine of five hundred dollars (\$500) for each violation.